Skitar254254/Skitar254254/README.md

 - 👋 Hi, I’m @NaomiMercy254254
 - 👀 I’m interested in Hotels and hospitality management..
-- 🌱 I’m currently learning at Massive Mara university..
+- 🌱 I’m currently learning at Massai  Mara university..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all educational issues ..
-- 📫 How to reach me ...
+- 📫 How to reach me at 0794541321 ...

 <!---
 Skitar254254/Skitar254254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.